cuberob/flutter-mapbox-gl/README.md

+## NOTE:
+This is a local copy of the [flutter-mapbox-gl](https://github.com/tobrun/flutter-mapbox-gl), based on version 0.8.0.
+This fork adds basic support for adding ImageSource's to the mapbox map, as we need it to display the runway overlay and it isn't supported in the original library as of yet.
+The whole (edited) plugin is nested in our project to avoid relying on other git repositories and to make updating the functionality more straight forward and visible.
+Once the original plugin supports adding image sources I would recommend dropping this fork and falling back to the original plugin repository as published through pub.dev.

 # Flutter Mapbox GL

 > **Please note that this project is community driven and is not an official Mapbox product.** We welcome [feedback](https://github.com/tobrun/flutter-mapbox-gl/issues) and contributions.